Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/flask_micro_framework.md

 In the previous Python sessions of the institute we have not been doing this much since we were focusing on other parts of the coding.
 But this week it will be needed for publishing your edition.

 ### Default values
 To make your application more _robust_ you should use default values to avoid errors.
 We are also introducing _request parameters_.
 In this case we use the default request method _GET_ to pass our parameter `header` and its value to the server for retrieval.
-By convention _GET_ shoud only be used for retrieval and not update the state in the server application.
+By convention _GET_ should only be used for retrieval and not update the state in the server application.
 This way you can dynamically pass parameters from the _client_ e.g. the web browser or any HTTP capable library.
 The other methods are _POST_, _PUT_, and _DELETE_.

 ```python
 from flask import Flask